fizzyizzy05/binary/README.md

 ## Translations
 Binary uses [Weblate](https://hosted.weblate.org/projects/binary/binary-app/) for translations.
 Note that we're currently still in the trial period for Weblate, and this is subject to change.

 For automatically creating a .pot file everytime a new string is added, use update_translations.sh.
-This script was adapted from a from [Letterpress](https://gitlab.gnome.org/World/Letterpress/-/tree/main) by Gregor Niehl.
+This script was adapted from from [Letterpress](https://gitlab.gnome.org/World/Letterpress/-/tree/main) by Gregor Niehl, who in term adapted it from TheEvilSkeleton.

 ## Testing/building
 GNOME Builder is the recommended way to build and test this app.